 I have spent many hours attempting to delve into the minds and techniques of some of the most successful investors.
 This includes guys like Benjamin Graham, Warren Buffet, Jeremy Grantham, Joel Greenblatt, Seth Klarmin, Peter Lynch, Monish Pabrai and Howard Marks, among many others.
 I am using this site as a means to put my ideas on paper and track my efforts of applying what I have learned in developing an investment strategy that fits my specific needs.
 Furthermore, with the intentions of becoming an increasingly well-rounded investment professional, I successfully passed the CFA (Chartered Financial Analyst) exams- receiving my charter in 2017.
 I am on a continuous journey to improve my craft in the extremely unforgiving field of investing- one that is a mix of both art and science.

-I understand that the market is very unpredictable, thus my investment ideas will vary depending on what discounts I perceive to be available.
+I understand that the market is very unpredictable, thus my investment ideas vary depending on what discounts I perceive to be available.
 From a financial planning perspective, I take a holistic approach to building wealth and managing risk.
 My strategic asset allocation includes a reasonable cash balance, exposure to domestic and foreign markets, equities, fixed income, real-estate and commodities.
 I’m building out both passive and active investment holdings, as well as an allocation to both taxable and tax-exempt investment vehicles.
-I follow a “core-satellite” strategy in which a majority of my investments will be held in a tax-exempt, passively invested index funds (core).
+I follow a “core-satellite” strategy in which a majority of my “wealth”, will be held in tax-exempt, passively invested index funds (core).
 I will look to build out-sized returns and robust cash flow in my actively managed equity portfolio (satellite).